gv-prashanth/prime-art/README.md

 # prime-art
 Create ascii art for a given matrix which also ends up being a prime number.
+You can give this a try at https://prime-art.herokuapp.com/